 Increased by 9%

-The company started its operation in 1997 as a small service shop in Arkansas, US and in 2010, they began their online operations.
-They currently serve over 2,000 dealers and a have large retail customer base as well.
+The company began operating in 1997 as a small service shop in Arkansas, US.
+In 2010, it began operating online.
+It currently serves over 2,000 dealers and also has a large retail customer base.

 In 2015, the company revamped its online store.
 After a few months, the marketing team realised that cart abandonment rate was 20% higher than normal.
 Initially they hypothesized that this was due to the changes made in the online store.
 They assumed that in a few months, the problem would resolve on its own as the customers get used to the new online store.
 But the cart abandonment rate remained high even after waiting for 6-8 months and making some minor changes to the user interface.

-After initial analysis, our ecommerce experts suggested opting for a CRO tool, for an in-depth analysis of user behaviour and finding the real reason behind the dropout.
+After initial analysis, our ecommerce experts suggested opting for a CRO tool, to analyze user behaviour and identify the reasons for the high dropout rate.
 We also got involved with basic store management activity.